ayesh-ashraf/Daily-news/README.md

 ### 2. Open n8n :Launch your n8n instance and import the provided workflow JSON file.

 ### 3. Configure Environment
-Add your RSS Feed URL (e.g., https://www.optometrytimes.com/rss) Add your AI API Key (OpenAI, Gemini, etc.)
+Add your RSS Feed URL
+Add your AI API Key (OpenAI, Gemini, etc.)
 ### 4. Connect your Email Credentials in the “Send a Message” node.